 Holistic Healing For Heartbreak

-Can't decide on a self-care activity to help you stay #onthemend?
+Can’t decide on a self-care activity?
 Maha Rose in Brooklyn is a one-stop shop for all your healing needs.
 They offer a variety of workshops and trainings such as acupuncture, reiki, breathwork, hypnotherapy, meditation, dance, and yoga so you can try all sorts of healing and find what works best for you.

 If you’re going through a breakup this month (or still healing from a split) check out Maha Rose’s upcoming events.
 We recommend the Practical Magic Workshop to incorporate spirituality into your daily self-care rituals or Psychic Hygiene 101 to clear your aura and ground your energy.